 3. Personal values

-- What are your individual points of zero-tolerance (e.g. Infidelity, dishonest, gambling, cheating, drinking too much etc.)?
+What are your individual points of zero-tolerance (e.g. Infidelity, dishonesty, gambling, cheating, drinking too much, etc.)?
 What could be the repercussions?

 4. Mutual expectations

-- Is it possible for you set aside a day/night just to yourself, so you could catch up with each other and have fun?
+Is it possible for you to set aside a day/night just to yourself, so you could catch up with each other and have fun?

-- Do you both agree on bow much time do you need to be spending on work and entertainment?
+Do you both agree on how much time you need to be spending on work and entertainment?

 5. Living arrangements

 Do you plan on having your parents living with you now or as they grow older?

 What are you going to do if a career change or a new job is compelling you to move to a different location?